-Arena attack tribute to be held at run
+Manchester Arena attack tribute held at run

-Manchester Arena attack: Minute's silence to be held at run
+Manchester Arena attack: Minute's silence held at run

-A minute's silence will be held at the Great Manchester Run later in tribute to the people who died in last year's terror attack in the city.
+A minute's silence has been held at the Great Manchester Run in tribute to those who died in last year's terror attack in the city.

 Twenty-two people were killed by a suicide bomber at an Ariana Grande concert on 22 May.

-Some of the survivors will participate in the race, including Martin Hibbert who was paralysed, while Freya Lewis, 15, will start the junior event.
+Some of the survivors took part in the race, including Martin Hibbert who was paralysed from the waist down.

-Sir Mo Farah and Ethiopian champion Tirunesh Dibaba are also taking part.
+Sir Mo Farah won the men's 10K run while Ethiopia's Tirunesh Dibaba came first in the women's event.

+David Weir triumphed in the men's wheelchair race and Liz McTernan won the women's contest.

+Participants and spectators sang along to Don't Look Back in Anger by Oasis after the silence.

-About 30,000 people will compete in the races, making it the third largest running event in the UK.
+About 30,000 people took part in the races, making it the third largest running event in the UK

 Luthfur Rahman, from Manchester City Council, said: "It will have real resonance, after last year's event epitomised Manchester's spirit of togetherness following the heinous attack on our city."